All Episodes

 It's equal.

-They have everything they want legally compared to men.
+They have everything that they want legally compared to men.

 It was about statism, bigger government, and hatred of men.

-And if you didn't hear the hatred of men and those women screeching, which gives me a headache every time you play it, Sean.
+And if you didn't hear the hatred of men and those women screeching, which gives me a headache every time you play it, Sean, I just wish you wouldn't go on with it because it just gives me a mild.

-Men don't understand women and their periods, and therefore we're going to protest what?
+Men don't understand women in their periods, and therefore we're going to protest what?

 That men don't have periods?